 Talent walking to the microscope with the dish in hand.

 Start the imaging software [1].
 While it is initializing, start the peristaltic pump and place the line into the recording buffer [2], then calibrate the flow to 2 milliliters per minute [3].
-Transfer the infected coverslip from the Petri dish to the recording bath [4].
+Transfer the infected coverslip from the Petri dish to the recording bath with fine forceps [4].

 Talent at the computer starting the imaging software.